 The stark shift from liberal Iran under the Shah to the uber-conservative one under Khamenei has not been an easy one for the people.
-The restrictions thrust upon them by their government, especially on the mobility and conduct of women has left the newer generations restless.
-This has led to a spur of new movements championed by women like My Stealthy Freedom which later spilled out on the streets of Tehran.
-There also seeds of discontentment rising from poverty, unemployment as well as fear of war.
+The restrictions thrust upon them by their government, especially on the mobility and conduct of women have left the newer generations restless.
+This has led to a spur of new movements championed by women like My Stealthy Freedom which later spilt out on the streets of Tehran.
+There are also seeds of discontentment rising from poverty, unemployment as well as fear of war.

 Iran’s relationship with other countries of the world has also shifted, its primary alliance being with China and Russia both of which have made huge FDIs into the Iranian economy.
 The western countries fear the impact the communist propaganda of the two threatening powers will have on Iran’s policies as they believe it is in their better interests to have the Eastern countries under their thumbs.

 To assure this, the Western media is primed to slander the governance of Iran with accusations of terrorism, human rights violations and other volleys of crimes.
 But Siraj is not buying it.
 He talks about his pleasant experience as a tourist in Iran, the lives of the common people and more so, their alarming similarity to the rest of the world.